pantheon-systems/documentation/source/content/guides/getstarted/08-launch.md

 ## Domain Configuration

-At this point, you have a live site with an ugly URL, like ``.
+At this point, you have a live site with a Pantheon URL, like `http://my-site.pantheonsite.io/`.
 To change that to a more friendly URL, you'll need to purchase a domain from a DNS provider.

-Once you've done that, you will first connect your DNS:
+Once you've done that, connect your DNS:

 1. Go to the **<span class="glyphicons glyphicons-cardio"></span> Live** environment in your Pantheon Site Dashboard.